How to Answer Interview Questions About Organization

 There isn’t a single right way to stay organized, and thus there isn't one correct answer to the question.
-Talk about your own personal methods, what works best for you and why.
+Talk about your own personal methods, what works for you, and why.

-- Demonstrate that you've thought about your organizational methods and challenges, that organization is important to you, and that you have a system that works.
+- Demonstrate that you've thought about your organizational methods and challenges, that they are important to you, and that you have a system that works.

-- Describe your specific methods for maintaining organization with as many details as possible.
+- Describe your specific methods for staying organized in as much detail as you can.

-- Relate an example of the ways in which your system both benefited you and the company.
+- Relate an example of ways in which your system benefited you and others.

 - Absolutely.
-I like to have a check list and make sure that each item gets the attention it needs.
+I like to keep a checklist and make sure that each item gets the attention it needs.

 - Yes, sometimes a little too much so.
 I make sure that everything is neat and in order.